j1m1l0k0/HashFS/README.md

 **An example:**

-Sometimes examples .
+Sometimes an example is more clear.
 Creating a new file system is fairly easy:

     URI location = URI.create("hash:files//path/to/file/storage");